ericlyon/FFTease3.0-MaxMSP/README.md

 **Acknowledgements**

 This repository was rebuilt for use with the Max 8.2 SDK by @isabelgk.

 Happy spectral surfing!

 Eric Lyon
 ericlyon@vt.edu
 Blacksburg, Virginia
-January 21, 2023
+October 31, 2023